saymrwulf/go-ethereum/notes.md

-2023-03-18T23:22:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (go-ethereum) 2023-03-18T01:55:00 - Quick fix, referencing a known issue from the official repo (go-ethereum) 2023-03-18T18:12:00 - Quick fix, referencing a known issue from the official repo (go-ethereum)
+2023-03-18T23:22:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (go-ethereum) 2023-03-18T01:55:00 - Quick fix, referencing a known issue from the official repo (go-ethereum) 2023-03-18T18:12:00 - Quick fix, referencing a known issue from the official repo (go-ethereum) 2023-03-18T00:43:00 - Quick fix, referencing a known issue from the official repo (go-ethereum)